-Daler Sharipov is a freelance journalist facing up to five years in prison for a series of articles he wrote about religious extremism.
+Daler Sharipov is a freelance journalist serving a one year prison sentence for writing a series of articles about religious extremism.

 In 2012, Sharipov created Kadam Bakadam (Step by Step), an organization designed to build a coalition of young people to oppose localism and corruption.
 The government never approved the organization’s registration.
 Sharipov became the victim of increased harassment and monitoring by the authorities shortly after creating Kadam Bakdadam.
 He was repeatedly interrogated by police, beaten by unidentified assailants, and briefly detained by police after filming the funeral of a famous imam.

 Beginning in 2013, Sharipov worked at the Ozodagon news agency where he wrote a regular column.
 Sharipov’s writings were critical of the government, and throughout his career he covered various matters of public interest, including human rights violations, religious freedom, and press freedom.
 After the government forced Ozodagon to close in 2019, he collaborated with various media as a freelance writer and opened a bookstore in Dushanbe with friends.

 On January 28, 2020, Sharipov was summoned to the State Committee for National Security in Dushanbe where he was arrested without the presentation of a warrant or being informed of the grounds of his arrest.
 Later that day, police searched Sharipov’s apartment and confiscated a computer and books in Arabic, Tajik, and Russian.
 He was moved to the State Committee for National Security detention center on January 29 and provided a lawyer by the Independent Center for the Protection of Human Rights.
 During the first days of detention, Sharipov was denied access to both his family and his lawyers.